-They are valued at the amounts actually transacted, plus accrued interest as of year end.
+They are valued at the amounts actually transacted, plus accrued interest as of fiscal period or year end.

 2.15.
 Provisions

 The Bank estimates contingencies and records them in Provisions, under Liabilities, if applicable according to the estimated likelihood of occurrence.
 These provisions cover various items, such as insurance risk, provisions for lawsuits, provisions for taxes, other contingencies, etc..